Jiganesh/ToDo/README.md

 - Create your app with unique name so that you will get unique url
 - git remote:  git remote add just creates an entry in your git config that specifies a name for a particular
 - Now we have to check locally once so we need a server hence u can use waitress as it works on linux and windows server you can check with pip freeze
-- change ALLOWED_HOST from project -> settings.py to ["*"]
+- change ALLOWED_HOST from project -> settings. py to ["*"]
 - Run locally with waitress
-- Create "Procfile" in same directory as manage.py
+- Create "Procfile" in same directory as manage. py
 - Edit Procfile so that we can use it with waitress to run locally
 - Now you can run it with heroku local
 - change ALLOWED_HOST = [projectpath,'localhost']